-In ancient Newar city in the Kathmandu Valley 13 kilometers from Kathmandu, this was the largest of the three Newar kingdoms in the valley.
+Bhaktapur is an ancient Newar city placed in the Kathmandu Valley, which is 13 kilometers far from Kathmandu, this was the largest of the three Newar kingdoms in the valley.
 It was Nepal’s capital until the second half of the 15th century.

 Listed as a World Heritage Site by UNESCO for its temple complexes, traditional wood carving, and sculptures, it is an important ‘must-see’ tourist attraction.
 It is the home of Newar art and architecture.